oz123/awesome-c/README.md

 ## Standard Libraries ##

-This contains standard C libraries.
+Implementations of the (standard-mandated) C standard library.

 * [Bionic][4] - Google's standard library, developed for Android.
 [BSD-3-Clause][6].
 * [cloudlibc][486] - A standard library based on the concept of